-\Corresponding Author: V. Janssen: Spatial Services, NSW Department of Customer Service, Bathurst, Australia, E-mail: Volker.Janssen@customerservice.nsw.gov.au Spatial Services, a business unit of the NSW Department of Customer Service (DCS), is responsible for the maintenance and extension of the State's survey control network, which comprises 250,000 survey marks on public record.
-The backbone of the NSW survey control network is provided by CORSnet-NSW, Australia's largest stateowned and operated Global Navigation Satellite System (GNSS) Continuously Operating Reference Station (CORS) network.
-CORSnet-NSW currently consists of 200 stations, providing fundamental positioning infrastructure that is authoritative, accurate, reliable and easy-to-use for a wide range of applications (e.g. Janssen 2012; Janssen et al. 2016; NSW Spatial Services 2021).
+DCS Spatial Services, a business unit of the NSW Department of Customer Service (DCS), is responsible for the establishment, maintenance and improvement of the state's survey control network, which comprises more than 250,000 survey marks on public record made available to users via the Survey Control Information Management System (SCIMS).
+The backbone of the NSW survey control network is provided by CORSnet-NSW, Australia's largest state-owned and operated Global Navigation Satellite System (GNSS) Continuously Operating Reference Station (CORS) network.
+CORSnet-NSW currently consists of 202 stations, providing fundamental positioning infrastructure that is authoritative, accurate, reliable and easy-to-use for a wide range of applications (e.g. Janssen et al., 2016; DCS Spatial Services, 2022a).

-At present, the GDA2020 state adjustment incorporates approximately 43,300 survey control marks across NSW, i.e. 17% of the 250,000 marks on public record.
-Consequently, 83% of the marks have been transformed from the now superseded GDA94 to GDA2020.
+At present, the GDA2020 state adjustment incorporates approximately 96,000 survey control marks across NSW, i.e. 38% of the 250,000 marks on public record.
+Consequently, 62% of the marks have been transformed from the now superseded GDA94 to GDA2020.
 Uncertainties of these transformed GDA2020 coordinates cannot be computed until the underlying measurements are sourced and readjusted with a well-defined connection to datum in the GDA2020 state adjustment.
+DCS Spatial Services is accelerating the process of including additional survey marks into the state adjustment to improve user access to GDA2020 coordinates and uncertainties, e.g. by using Geoscience Australia's free online Global Positioning System (GPS) processing service, AUSPOS (Janssen and McElroy, 2020, 2022; GA, 2022).

-NSW Spatial Services is accelerating the process of including additional survey marks into the state adjustment in order to improve user access to GDA2020 coordinates and uncertainties (Janssen and McElroy 2020).
-Given that Network Real-Time Kinematic (NRTK) observations are generally treated as point-based position solutions, it is necessary to investigate how to assign realistic uncertainties that can be incorporated into the GDA2020 state adjustment.
-When using CORSnet-NSW, single-base RTK positioning results can be expressed as a baseline to the CORS used and thus ingested.
-However, while NRTK has been shown to provide superior positioning quality compared to single-base RTK and is therefore preferable (e.g. Edwards et al. 2010; Wang et al. 2010; Janssen and Haasdyk 2011), this process is not as straight-forward.
+Given that Network Real-Time Kinematic (NRTK) observations are generally treated as pointbased position solutions, it is necessary to investigate how to assign realistic uncertainties that can be incorporated into the GDA2020 state adjustment.
+When using CORSnet-NSW, singlebase RTK positioning results can be expressed as a baseline to the CORS used and thus ingested.
+However, while NRTK has been shown to provide superior positioning quality compared to single-base RTK and is therefore preferable (e.g. Edwards et al., 2010; Wang et al., 2010; Janssen and Haasdyk, 2011), this process is not as straightforward.